Thomas Aquinas: Late career, cessation of writing, and death (1272–1274)

 On 6 December 1273, another mystical experience took place.
-While Thomas was celebrating Mass, he experienced an unusually long ecstasy.
+While Thomas was celebrating mass, he experienced an unusually long ecstasy.
 Because of what he saw, he abandoned his routine and refused to dictate to his socius Reginald of Piperno.
 When Reginald begged him to get back to work, Thomas replied: "Reginald, I cannot, because all that I have written seems like straw to me" (mihi videtur ut palea).
 As a result, the Summa Theologica would remain uncompleted.
-What exactly triggered Thomas's change in behavior is believed by some to have been some kind of supernatural experience of God.
+What exactly triggered Thomas's change in behaviour is believed by some to have been some kind of supernatural experience of God.
 After taking to his bed, however, he did recover some strength.

-In 1054, the Great Schism had occurred between the Catholic Church in the West, and the Eastern Orthodox Church.
-Looking to find a way to reunite the two, Pope Gregory X convened the Second Council of Lyon to be held on 1 May 1274 and summoned Thomas to attend.
+In 1274 Pope Gregory X summoned Thomas to attend the Second Council of Lyon.
+The council was to open 1 May 1274, and it was Gregory's attempt to try to heal the Great Schism of 1054, which had divided the Catholic Church in the West from the Eastern Orthodox Church.
 At the meeting, Thomas's work for Pope Urban IV concerning the Greeks, Contra errores graecorum, was to be presented.

-On his way to the council, riding on a donkey along the Appian Way, he struck his head on the branch of a fallen tree and became seriously ill again.
+However, on his way to the council, riding on a donkey along the Appian Way, he struck his head on the branch of a fallen tree and became seriously ill again.
 He was then quickly escorted to Monte Cassino to convalesce.
-After resting for a while, he set out again, but stopped at the Cistercian Fossanova Abbey after again falling ill.
+After resting for a while, he set out again but stopped at the Cistercian Fossanova Abbey after again falling ill.
 The monks nursed him for several days, and as he received his last rites he prayed: "I have written and taught much about this very holy Body, and about the other sacraments in the faith of Christ, and about the Holy Roman Church, to whose correction I expose and submit everything I have written."
 He died on 7 March 1274 while giving commentary on the Song of Songs.